Causes of Schizophrenia

 In 2013, as part of the American Board of Internal Medicine's "Choosing Wisely Campaign," the American Psychiatric Association (APA) released a list of recommendations that doctors and patients should know about antipsychotics medications.
 In addition to warning against prescribing antipsychotics for non-psychotic disorders, the APA advises:

-- Don't prescribe antipsychotics to patients without appropriate initial evaluation and appropriate ongoing monitoring.
+- Do not prescribe antipsychotics to patients without appropriate initial evaluation and appropriate ongoing monitoring.
 This includes evaluating for side effects and making sure that regular tests are performed for weight, waist circumference, heart rate, blood sugar levels, and cholesterol levels.

-- Don't routinely prescribe two or more antipsychotic medications at the same time.
+- Do not routinely prescribe two or more antipsychotic medications at the same time.
 Taking multiple antipsychotic medications increases the risk for side effects, drug interactions, and medication errors.

 Schizophrenia is a chronic, severe brain disorder that interferes with thinking and mental or emotional responsiveness.
 The term schizophrenia, which means "split mind," was first used in 1911 by Swiss psychiatrist Eugen Bleuler to categorize patients whose thought processes and emotional responses seemed disconnected.
 Despite its name, the condition does not cause a split personality.